 In the Model-View-Controller design pattern, a controller object synchronizes changes in the presentation of data (view layer) with the objects that store that data (model layer), and it communicates changes in stored data to the view that presents the data.
 In this way a controller object acts as a mediator.

-AppKit offers four types of controller objects that you can use unmodified to establish bindings in your application.
+AppKit offers four types of controller objects that you can use unmodified to establish bindings in your app.
 These controller objects (each of which inherits from the abstract

-NSController class) are available in the Interface Builder library.
+NSController class) are available in the Interface Builder object library:

 NSObjectControllermanages a single model object.

 NSArrayControllermanages an index-based collection of model objects and tracks the current selection.

 NSTreeControllermanages a hierarchical collection of model objects and tracks the current selection.

 NSUserDefaultsControllerprovides a convenient interface to the preferences system (that is, to user defaults).